Zy0d0x0/HS2-Wheel/README.md

 # Software Setup

-Download and Install Flip https://www.microchip.com/Developmenttools/ProductDetails/FLIP Flip will later be used to flash the ardunio with a new firmware so when the ardunio is plugged into any device it should then load as USB Keyboard.
+Download and Install Flip https://www.microchip.com/Developmenttools/ProductDetails/FLIP This will later be used to flash the ardunio with a new firmware so when the ardunio is plugged into any device it should then load as USB Keyboard.

 Connect the ardunio and open up device manager, you should notice the ardunio is currently